Ivan-Fang/Office-Automation/README_en.md

     * The staff side is responsible for allowing employees to apply for and approve office processes online.

 * We adopt front-end and back-end separate mode to develop this project.
-The front-end page is based on `vue-admin-template`, and we mainly implements the "back-end" and "front and back-end API" part.
+The front-end page is based on `vue-admin-template`, and we mainly focus on the "back-end" and "front and back-end API" part.

 * The technologies used in this project are as follows: